 How should savings rates change if an investor has a bequest goal?
-Again, for illustration purposes, we assume savings are invested in the TRF glide path.
+Again, for illustration purposes, we assume savings are invested in the Target Retirement Fund glide path.

-A wealth multiple, or the ratio of terminal wealth to annual spending, provides a barometer of wealth levels available for bequest at age 95: 25th-, 50th-, and 75th-percentile
+A wealth multiple, or the ratio of terminal wealth to annual spending, provides a barometer of wealth levels available for bequest at age 95: Twenty-fifth, 50th-, and 75th-percentile outcomes are shown in Figure 11.
+For example, annual retirement spending of \$40,000 with a wealth multiple of 10 would mean a portfolio wealth of \$400,000 at age 95 that could potentially be left to heirs.

-As illustrated in Figure 11, leaving an amount of at least ten times annual spend to heirs at age 95 requires spending less than 80% of the investor's age-65 salary during retirement and saving 10% of annual income or higher starting at age 25.
-Leaving everything else the same but spending 86% of final income, a savings rate of 15% is more appropriate.
-VLCM provides valuable insights on appropriate saving rates for various levels of retirement spending rates, retirement ages, and bequest goal amounts.
+As illustrated in Figure 11, leaving an amount of at least 10 times annual spend to heirs at age 95 requires spending less than 80% of the investor's age-65 salary during retirement and saving 10% of annual income or higher starting at age 25.
+If the investor leaves everything else the same but spends 86% of final income, a savings rate of 15% is more appropriate.
+The VLCM provides valuable insights into appropriate saving rates for various levels of retirement spending rates, retirement ages, and bequest goals.